icabetong/me-v3/README.md

 ![prettier](https://img.shields.io/badge/prettier-1A2C34?style=for-the-badge&logo=prettier&logoColor=F7BA3E)
 ![netlify](https://img.shields.io/badge/Netlify-00C7B7?style=for-the-badge&logo=netlify&logoColor=white)

-The second iteration of my portfolio website with an emphasis on minimalism and simplicity; written in NextJS and React with the styling powers of TailwindCSS.
+The third iteration of my portfolio website with an emphasis on minimalism and simplicity; written using SvelteKit with the styling powers of TailwindCSS.

 ## Built with